SEO and Content Marketing: A Match Made in Heaven

 Ways to Integrate SEO and Content Marketing in Your Strategy

 Establish your digital marketing strategy goals.
 What are you trying to accomplish?
 Do you want to build brand awareness, acquire more traffic, or increase conversion rate?
 These questions are crucial in SEO and content marketing integration.
 They will also guide you in setting the key performance indicators that will determine the success of your strategy.

 Understand your target market.
 Not all customers have the same expectations and motivations.
 They have different needs and wants.
 Knowing your audience and potential customers can help a lot in ensuring your integrated SEO and content marketing strategy can work seamlessly.

-Find the most relevant and high-performing keywords that your target audience actually use in search engines.
+Find the most relevant and high-performing keywords that your target audience actually uses in search engines.
 This will give you the idea of the content that they want to see and how you can leverage it to your own content strategy.

 Create content that uses keywords and phrases that you want to rank for.
 It is not enough for your blog articles to be excellently written and informative.
-It must also incorporate keywords which serve as the backbone of SEO, alerting search engines to the relevance of your site and pages.
+It must also incorporate keywords that serve as the backbone of SEO, alerting search engines to the relevance of your site and pages.

 Apply other good SEO practices in your content marketing strategy.
 This includes adding internal and external links that can improve user experience by guiding them to other relevant content and sites.

 Diversify your content.
 Blog articles can work wonders in engaging your audience, but it is not the only form of content at your disposal.
 Videos, infographics, podcasts, ebooks, and webinars are quite useful as well.
 Video marketing is loved by search engines, especially when it attracts more and more users who prefer videos to educate, demonstrate, and inform them about the products they are searching for.